Dark literary speculative fiction

 John J. De Bruijn

-Cover of Normality by John J. De Bruijn Cover of Time Served by John J. De Bruijn Cover of The Assignment Programme by John J. De Bruijn
+Cover of Normality by John J. De Bruijn Cover of Lavatorium: The Unclaimed Room by John J. De Bruijn Cover of URUZ by John J. De Bruijn

 Prison Earth